Looking for the best day trips from Split? From sailing around Hvar Island to swimming in the Blue Cave, check out these Split day tours!

 If you’re looking to get the adrenaline pumping then make sure you check out my post on the best adventures in Croatia.

 Are you planning a holiday to Croatia?
-If so which of these day trips would you go on?
+If so which of these day tours from Split would you go on?
 Let me know in the comments below!

 Like this blog post?
 Then make sure you Pin it for the future!